Kooriryuu/Minesweeper/README.md

 - be able to end the game on fail.
 - be able to add cells to my grid to change the dimensions
 - be able to add my times to scores
+- be able to stop and save my minesweeper game
+- be able to resume my last minesweeper game